EU AI Act Evidence for AI Agents

 Article 9 requires a "risk management system" that is "established, implemented, documented and maintained" throughout the AI system's lifecycle.
 This is not a one-time assessment.
 It is a continuous process that must identify risks, evaluate their likelihood and severity, and implement mitigation measures that are tested and validated.

 For AI agents, the primary risks are unauthorized tool actions, data leakage, and uncontrolled autonomous behavior.
-Veto's policy engine directly implements the mitigation layer: policies define what the agent is allowed to do, shadow mode lets you test policies against real traffic before enforcement, and the decision dashboard shows risk metrics in real time.
+Veto's policy engine directly implements the mitigation layer: policies define what the agent is allowed to do, shadow mode lets you test policies against real traffic before enforcement, and the decision records expose risk metrics in real time.

 name: healthcare-agent-risk-controls